-Accidental dental care: Dental services rendered within 62 days of an Accidental Dental Injury provided such services were for the treatment of damage to sound natural teeth, resulting from an Accidental Dental Injury.
+Accidental dental care: Benefits are provided for treatment by a physician for injuries to the natural teeth which result from accidental bodily injury, including replacement of the injured teeth.
 See the definition of Accidental Dental Injury in the Glossary Section.